muratk3n/thirdwave/en/README.md

 ---

-Than maybe there'll be less [stubble burning](https://www.dw.com/en/india-pollution-how-a-farming-revolution-could-solve-stubble-burning/a-51166417) and less smoke blanketing the capital city.
+Then maybe there'll be less [stubble burning](https://www.dw.com/en/india-pollution-how-a-farming-revolution-could-solve-stubble-burning/a-51166417) and less smoke blanketing the capital city.

 If fewer f-ing farmers implies less smoke, than that option is a good option.